🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 However, it is also free which is pretty nice 😀.

-Our founder actually learned to code this way, but I’ll be honest - the dude is super disciplined, which is so important if you want to take the free route.
+I actually learned to code this way, but I’ll be honest - I'm super disciplined, which is incredibly important if you want to take the free route.

 learn to code on your own for free